j0serobles/UCF_Data_Bootcamp_Homework_6/README.md

        config.py - Stores keys, not pushed to Github countryCodes.json - Json file with country codes, names WeatherPy.ipynb - Jupyter notebook for part 1
-       weather_data.csv - Output file with weather data from openweather.com
+	   WeatherPy-Citypy.ipynb - Jupyter notebook for part 1, using the citipy library. weather_data.csv - Output file with weather data from openweather.com
 ```